How to Compute the Probability of a Word: Experiments

 \section{Experiments}

-We now investigate how correcting the computation of word probabilities affects the results of prior studies.
+We now investigate how correcting the computation of word probability estimates affects the results of prior studies.
+These works incorrectly computed probabilities as $p\left(\subwordschosenword \mathop{\mid} \subwordschosenprefix\right)$ (i.e., using \cref{eq:bow_prob_equivalence} without \usebugfixcounter{bugfix:bow}), which we term as \defn{buggy} estimates here.
 We explore two settings: psycholinguistics experiments surrounding sentence comprehension \citep{hale2001probabilistic,levy2008expectation} and computational linguistics experiments assessing the lexicon's communicative efficiency \citep{piantadosi2011word,gibson2019efficiency}.
-We follow these works' experimental methodologies, observing how the use of corrected surprisal estimates impacts the conclusions originally drawn using their standard (buggy) surprisal estimates.
+We follow these works' experimental methodologies, observing how the use of corrected surprisal estimates impacts the conclusions that were originally drawn.

 \paragraph{Models.} In our first experiment, we estimate contextual probabilities using GPT-2 \cite{gpt2} and Pythia \cite{biderman-etal-2023-pythia}; in the second, we focus only on Pythia.
 Both these suites contain language models of various sizes.
 We use these models' open-source versions from the \texttt{transformers} library \citep{wolf-etal-2020-transformers}.
 GPT-2 and Pythia use \bow-marking tokenisers, meaning we employ the methods discussed in \cref{sec:bow} to compute words' contextual probabilities.